Large-Hadron-Collider901/Reading-Notes/Code-201-Reading-Notes/HTML-Tables-JS-Constructor-Functions-and-Domain-Modeling.md

 garden1.welcomeVisitor

 ```

-OR
+```
 2. On the object prototype (preferred method)

-```
 Garden.prototype.welcomeVisitor = function() {
    return "Thank you for visiting our garden today!"
 }